denten-books/plain-text/main.md

 discover, through the text (or texts) one is presented with, the work that lies behind [@tanselle_rationale_2010, 13-18.]."

-Textual artifacts exhibit the dualism between form and content to a much greater extent than other forms of art and communication.
-Philosophers Nelson Goodman and Catherine Elgin make the distinction between "works of art whose identity depends on their history of production" and works whose identity does not.
+Textual artifacts exhibit the dualism between text and work to a much greater extent than other forms of art and communication.
+Philosophers Nelson Goodman and Catherine Elgin explain this peculiarity by making the distinction between "works of art whose identity depends on their history of production" and works whose identity does not.
 The former they call "autographic" and the latter "allographic [@goodman_reconceptions_1988, 65]."
+These terms will be useful for us throughout the book.

 Architecture and painting, for example, are strongly autographic disciplines.
 An exact copy of a Vermeer or of a building by Frank Lloyd Wright could never rise to the status of the original.
 The originals have what Walter Benjamin called an "aura or authenticity."
 No amount of precision, down to the molecular level, could substitute for the historical patina of the original artifact.

 It is quite strange, if you think about it: to believe that objects somehow retain an aura of history: "a handkerchief used by Princess Diana," or "the